EmuxEvans/tinystatus/README.md

 will be distributed among other servers as transactions occur between the servers in the course of normal activity.

-Unfortunately, TinyStatus is also a lot larger than TinyP2P; I attribute this to the fact that TinyP2P can take advantage of OS-level functions for management of locally served files, and TinyP2P doesn't contain multiline try:catch statements to prevent crashes due to bad server data (which would make attacking the network trivial).
+Unfortunately, TinyStatus is also a lot larger than TinyP2P; I attribute this to:
+* TinyP2P can take advantage of OS-level functions for management of locally served files.
+* TinyP2P doesn't contain multiline try:catch statements to prevent crashes due to bad server data (which would make attacking the network trivial).
+* TinyStatus includes anti-flood/anti-spam features not required in TinyP2P.

 ## How do I use TinyStatus?
 There are several modes of use in TinyStatus.
 One is for hosting a node/server,